funkyL/funkyL.github.io/about.md

 Hey there,

-I am bored guy, who does weird things.
+I am an ordinary guy doing ordinary things.
 This is my place to brag about those things.

 See you around :)